 The Beast of Blackslope

 Also published in Japanese, Turkish, and Korean, and as an audiobook.
+Coming soon in Chinese!

 It's one thing to discover that Sherlock Holmes was your ancestor.
 It's another thing entirely to attempt to find the solutions to his long-unsolved cases.
 Back for their second adventure, Xena and Xander Holmes find that their family vacation to the sleepy village of Blackslope yields yet another mystery for them to solve.
 When a mysterious howling is heard by our heroes, none of the townspeople want to discuss it.
 Why?
 It appears that one of Holmes's unsolved mysteries involved an elusive Blackslope beast, never captured.
 The siblings pursue a variety of clues and, after some false starts, unmask the true culprit.
 Barrett plunges right into the action from the first sentence, giving fans of classic mysteries exactly what they want: thrills, chills, a plethora of suspects and plenty of red herrings.
 The solution to Holmes's beast-related mystery is presented as more of an afterthought than anything else, but it's doubtful any young fans will particularly care.
 A fun series continues unabated.

 This second entry in the Sherlock Files, which has Xander and Xena Holmes in possession of their ancestor Sherlock’s cold-case files, riffs a bit on The Hound of the Baskervilles, though maybe less than one would think.
 The brother and sister find themselves in the country village of Blackslope, where 100 years ago Sherlock failed to get to the bottom of the rumors surrounding a monstrous beast in the woods, a creature that seems to have reappeared.
 A few mild thrills, solid detective work, and a zippy pace make this a nice choice, and it may just lead kids to Arthur Conan Doyle’s Sherlock.